Learning Outcomes

 Committee

-Upon passing the Ph.D. final examination, the candidate chooses a committee of at least four members, which is approved by the advisor.
+After admission to the PhD program and before taking the PhD comprehensive exam, the candidate chooses a committee of at least five members, which is approved by the advisor.
 At least three of the faculty members must be University of Iowa tenure-track faculty members.
 At least two of the faculty members must be from the major department (defined as faculty members who hold any appointment in the major department), and University of Iowa tenure-track faculty members.

-Within 18 months of passing the Ph.D. final exam, the candidate should present a written and oral prospectus to the committee.
-The prospectus describes the problems the student is considering for the thesis, relevant background material, ideas for solving the problems, and any preliminary results.
-Failure to successfully complete the prospectus within 24 months of passing the Ph.D. final exam will jeopardize the continuation of a student's financial support.
+After passing the MS final exam and within 12 months of passing the PhD qualifying procedure, the candidate should present to the committee a written and oral prospectus, which serves as the PhD comprehensive exam.
+The prospectus describes the problems the student is considering for the thesis, an extensive review of relevant background materials, open problems of interest and ideas for solving problems, and any preliminary results.
+Failure to successfully complete the prospectus within 18 months of admittance to the PhD program will jeopardize the continuation of a student's financial support.

 Applicants must meet the admission requirements of the Graduate College; see the Manual of Rules and Regulations on the Graduate College website.